multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-signing-providers.md

 ---
-id: erdjs-signing-providers
+id: sdk-js-signing-providers
 title: Signing Providers for dApps
 ---

-This page will guide you through the process of integrating the **erdjs signing providers** in a dApp which isn't based on `dapp-core`.
+This page will guide you through the process of integrating the **sdk-js signing providers** in a dApp which isn't based on `dapp-core`.

 :::important
 Note that for most purposes, **we recommend using [dapp-core](https://github.com/multiversx/mx-sdk-dapp)** instead of integrating the signing providers on your own.
 :::

 :::important
-The code samples depicted on this page can also be found on the [**erdjs examples repository**](https://github.com/multiversx/mx-sdk-erdjs-examples).
+The code samples depicted on this page can also be found on the [**sdk-js examples repository**](https://github.com/multiversx/mx-sdk-js-examples).
 :::

 The following signing providers are available: